 Typically, when you want to accomplish something difficult that scares you or pushes you to your limit, you first have to come up with a plan.
 This process demands logic and problem-solving skills.

 Say, for example, you’ve always wanted to solo hike the Pacific Crest Trail.
 A successful trip will require devising an itinerary, deciding what to pack and how much weight to carry, and figuring out the number of miles you’ll be logging each day.
 You may also need to take a wilderness safety course and consult others who have hiked the PCT.
 Depending on your hiking and camping experience, you may even have to learn how to pitch a tent.
+Click here for a guide to 12 person camping tents.

 The reward for all of this planning isn’t just successful completion of an outdoor adventure; it’s also a boost in confidence and self-esteem, after you see what you’re able to accomplish when you apply yourself.
 This is no small thing, because research has revealed that confidence and self-esteem are protective buffers against psychiatric disorders.